tiglabs/containerdns/README.md

 ## Reference

-Reference to cite when you use ContainerDNS in a paper or research report: "A High Performance, Scalable DNS Service for Very Large Scale Container Cloud Platforms", in Middleware'18
+Reference to cite when you use ContainerDNS in a paper or technical report: "Haifeng Liu, Shugang Chen, Yongcheng Bao, Wanli Yang, and Yuan Chen, Wei Ding, Huasong Shan.
+A High Performance, Scalable DNS Service for Very Large Scale Container Cloud Platforms.
+In 19th International Middleware Conference Industry, December 10–14, 2018, Rennes, France. "